 According to an early version of his account of relations with the Powhatans, he first met Pocahontas (l. c.
 1596-1617 CE) when she was ten years old and was sent by her father to Fort James to negotiate the release of some Powhatan warriors who had been captured after an altercation.
 Neither party spoke the other's language, but the Powhatans were released with gifts for the chief, and Smith presented Pocahontas with “such trifles as contented her” (Smith, 35).

-In a later account, he relates how, while on a scouting mission of the wider area, he was captured by the brother of Wahunsenacah, Opchanacanough (l.
-1554-1646 CE), who treated him like an honored guest and brought him to his brother.
+In a later account, he relates how, while on a scouting mission of the wider area, he was captured by the half-brother of Wahunsenacah, Opchanacanough (l.
+1554-1646 CE), who treated him like an honored guest and brought him to the chief.
 Wahunsenacah ordered him thrown to the ground to be executed, but Pocahontas intervened, saving his life.
-Modern-day scholars usually dismiss this story as a later embellishment or as Smith misunderstanding a ritual in which he would be “killed” and reborn as a member of the Powhatan tribe.
-The debate on the meaning and accuracy of this account continues, but it is clear that Pocahontas was at least 16 years younger than Smith, and nowhere in any of Smith’s accounts is there any evidence of the romantic relationship between the two, which has become so much a part of the Jamestown mythology.
+Modern-day scholars usually dismiss this story as a later fabrication or as Smith misunderstanding a ritual in which he would be “killed” and reborn as a member of the Powhatan tribe.
+The debate on the meaning and accuracy of this account continues, but it is clear that Pocahontas was at least 16 years younger than Smith, and nowhere in any of Smith's accounts is there any evidence of the romantic relationship between the two, which has become so much a part of the Jamestown mythology.

 The Starving Time & Prosperity

-Smith’s discipline and organization of the colony enabled the settlement to survive but he was frustrated at the influx of even more people on Newport’s return with a second supply ship.
+Smith's discipline and organization of the colony enabled the settlement to survive but he was frustrated at the influx of even more people on Newport's return with a second supply ship.
 By August of 1609 CE, there were over 500 settlers at Jamestown who required food, clothing, and shelter all of which were in short supply.
 Smith was injured by a gunpowder explosion and left the colony to return to England in October of 1609 CE, and the settlers were left to fend for themselves.
+At the same time, Chief Powhatan refused to allow the colonists to drain anymore of his people's supplies.

 This did not go well as the colonists, which by now included women and families, could not make a living from the land and were vulnerable to the diseases encouraged by the damp marshy locale and crimes perpetrated against each other.
 The winter of 1609-1610 CE is known as the Starving Time because, as supplies ran out, people ate rats and other vermin, then dogs, then horses, and finally the corpses of the dead.
+One colonist - who was later executed - even killed and ate his wife.

 A third supply ship, commanded by Sir George Somers (l. c.
 1554-1610 CE) was supposed to have reached them before they ran into any trouble but his ship, the Sea Venture, was wrecked in a hurricane off the coast of Bermuda.
 Somers and his crew - which included Newport, John Rolfe, Sir Thomas Gates, and Stephen Hopkins (l.
 1581-1644 CE, later of the Mayflower expedition) - built two new ships on Bermuda and arrived in Jamestown in May of 1610 CE.
 Gates assumed control of the settlement – whose population had fallen from around 500 to less than 150 – but felt the colony was simply unsustainable.
 He ordered the people to board the ships and abandon Jamestown and they were navigating their way up the James River when another ship, carrying Lord De La Warr, arrived and countermanded the order; all ships would return to the colony and the passengers disembark.